Shivter14/Shivtanium/README.md

 - Shutdown & Rebooting

 Shivtanium has a compiler called BXF, which adds expanded functions that don't have to be called along with import commands, and standard libraries.
+These files have the `.bxf` extension.

 Shivtanium also has desktop environments.
 The default & original one is `systemb`.
 You can find screenshots at the bottom of this document.